bourumir-wyngs/serde-saphyr/README.md

 ```
 Merge keys are standard in YAML 1.1.
 Although YAML 1.2 no longer includes merge keys in its specification, it doesn't explicitly disallow them either, and many parsers implement this feature.

 ## Rust types as schema

 The target Rust types act as a schema.
-Knowing whether a field is a string or a boolean allows the
-parser to accept `1.2` as either a number or the string `"1.2"` depending on the target type, and to
-interpret common YAML boolean shorthands like `y`, `on`, `n`, or `off` appropriately.
-Same way, `0x2A` is
-the hexadecimal number when parsed into integer field and a string when parsed into `String`.
+Knowing whether a field is a string or a boolean allows the parser to accept `1.2` as either a number or the string `"1.2"` depending on the target type, and to interpret common YAML boolean shorthands like `y`, `on`, `n`, or `off` appropriately.
+Similarly, `0x2A` is a hexadecimal number when parsed into an integer field, and a string when parsed into `String`.
-Legacy octal format like `0052` can be turned on in `Options` but is off by default.
+Legacy octal format like `0052` can be turned on in [`Options`](https://docs.rs/serde-saphyr/latest/serde_saphyr/struct.Options.html) but is off by default.

 ## Pathological inputs & budgets

 Fuzzing shows that certain adversarial inputs can make YAML parsers consume excessive time or memory, enabling denial-of-service scenarios.
-To counter this, `serde-saphyr` offers a fast, configurable pre-check via a [`Budget`](https://docs.rs/serde-saphyr/latest/serde_saphyr/budget/struct.Budget.html),
-available through [`Options`](https://docs.rs/serde-saphyr/latest/serde_saphyr/struct.Options.html).
+To counter this, `serde-saphyr` offers a fast, configurable pre-check via a [`Budget`](https://docs.rs/serde-saphyr/latest/serde_saphyr/budget/struct.Budget.html), available through [`Options`](https://docs.rs/serde-saphyr/latest/serde_saphyr/struct.Options.html).
 Defaults are conservative; tighten them when you know your input shape, or disable the budget if you only parse YAML you generate yourself.